amoghbl1/OpenPackageManager/Readme.md

 * Makes it easier to install binaries, don't need to cross compile it yourselves.

-* Get your favorite cli apps on android :D
+* Get your favorite cli tools on android :D